printezisn/pandemiccms/README.md

 1. Run `pnpm i` to install the node packages.
 1. Run `EDITOR=<prefered editor (e.g. vim)> rails credentials:edit` to create a credentials file with a `secret_key_base` value.
 1. Run `rails db:migrate` to prepare the database.
-1. Run `./bin/dev`.
+1. Run `rails s`.
 This will run the rails server, the background job worker and will build the front-end assets.
 You can then visit the website in `http://localhost:3000`.

 ## Configuration